Many infections and disorders that cause inflammation can cause chronic meningitis.

 The most common cause of chronic meningitis in the Western hemisphere is

-These fungi are more likely to cause meningitis in people who have a weakened immune system due to disorders such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+These fungi are more likely to cause meningitis in people who have a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more due to disorders such as human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more or AIDS or who take drugs that suppress the immune system.
 Symptoms of meningitis due to Cryptococcus neoformans begin gradually and subtly, and they may come and go.

 Less commonly, chronic meningitis is caused by the following: